Published On: Mar 05 2013 11:10:53 AM CSTUpdated On: Mar 11 2015 01:00:00 AM CDT

 1918: The first cases of "Spanish Influenza" in the U.S. are reported.
 In the early morning, an Army private reported to the hospital at Fort Riley, Kansas, complaining of fever, sore throat and headache.
 By the afternoon, the hospital had more than 100 cases.
 In a week, there were 500.
 Over the course of that spring, 48 soldiers died at Fort Riley from what was later identified as a new strain of influenza.
 The strain, which got its name because the pandemic received greater press attention in Spain than in the rest of the world, would become the worst epidemic in American history, killing more than 600,000.
 Worldwide, the disease killed between 50 and 100 million people.

-1903: Lawrence Welk, the musician, accordionist, bandleader and television impresario who hosted "The Lawrence Welk Show" from 1955 to 1982, is born in Strasburg, N.D.
+1903: Lawrence Welk, the musician, accordionist, bandleader and television impresario who hosted "The Lawrence Welk Show" from 1955 to 1982, is born in Strasburg, North Dakota.
 He died at age 89 on May 17, 1992, from bronchial pneumonia.

-1895: Shemp Howard, best known as a member of the Three Stooges comedy team, is born Samuel Horwitz in Manhattan, N.Y.
+1895: Shemp Howard, best known as a member of the Three Stooges comedy team, is born Samuel Horwitz in Manhattan, New York.
 He was an older brother of both Moe Howard and Curly Howard as well as the "third stooge" in the early years of the act.
 He would rejoin the trio in May 1946 after Curly suffered a stroke.
+He died of heart attack at the age of 60 in November 1955.

 1888: The Great Blizzard of 1888 begins along the eastern seaboard of the United States.
 Over the next four days, it would shut down commerce and result in more than 400 deaths.